Photo Credit: https://www.pexels.com/photo/photo-of-laptop-beside-notebook-3890376/ Photo by Abhilash Sahoo from Pexels

-One of the main benefits of using Socialoomph is the ability to make mass changes to Twitter such as deleting lots of old Direct Messages at once, or if necessary deleting every previous Tweet from your account.
-This could be useful if you’re looking for to overhaul your feed without losing the followers.
+One of the main benefits of using SocialOomph is the ability to make mass changes to Twitter, such as deleting lots of old Direct Messages at once, or if necessary, deleting every previous Tweet from your account.
+This could be useful if you’re looking to overhaul your feed without losing followers.

 4. Social Pilot

 If you’re an agency in need of tools for social media management, Social Pilot may be your best bet!
 This social media management tool will allow you to do manage multiple client social media profiles at once and do things such as bulk schedule posts in various queues, collaborate with team members, manage clients, utilize browser extensions, etc. Their free plan includes 3 connected profiles, 10 posts per day, and 30 posts per queue.

 If this doesn’t sound like enough for your agency, start a 14-day free trial with one of their more robust plans, which range between $10 to $100 per month.

 Instagram is a strange beast when it comes to social media scheduling tools.
 That is, third-party solutions which publish directly to Instagram automatically are prohibited by the platform.
 Although Instagram automation is possible among other social media scheduling tools, brands can’t approach Instagram like they would Facebook or Twitter.

 Tools such as Later effectively allow brands to schedule Instagram content through a clever workaround.
 Users essentially “plan” their posts in advance of publishing and are sent real-time text notifications to send those posts live.
 Since Instagram only allows for publishing via mobile, this technique stays within the platform’s best practices.